wanjiadenghuo111/Artistic-Style/README.md

 # Artistic-Style
+astyle_3.0.1_linux
-astyle_3.0.1_linux , shouldDeleteEmptyLines it is overridden to delete multiple consecutive empty lines instead of deleting all empty lines, you got try it !
+'shouldDeleteEmptyLines' filed it is overridden to delete multiple consecutive empty lines instead of deleting all empty lines, you got try it !

 ----------------------------------------------------------------------------------------------
 before: